Forrester campaign fight club landing page

 Break the rules - talk about failed payments

-On average, B2C businesses see 16-20% of their failed payments turn into bad debt, while B2B businesses see 11%-15% turn into bad debt.
+On average, B2B businesses spend 16%-20% of the payment value to recover a payment.
 Start talking about the cost of failed payments in your business.

 Watch the video below to learn how you can reduce payment failures and optimize your payment strategy.